 5. Playgrounds that work for a wide age range.

-This year’s list is ranked with the playground with the most votes first.
+This list is ranked with the playground with the highest proportion of votes first.

 Location: Prince’s Island Park, just north of downtown.

-Calgary’s most popular playground is a definitely a destination playground.
+A strong second, Prince’s Island Park Playground is definitely a destination playground.
 The surrounding park area is gorgeous, complete with pathways, mature trees and the surrounding river.
 During the summer months you can also walk over to the wading pool at Eau Claire.
 The playground itself is one of the largest in Calgary with something for everyone.
 It is partially accessible with great shade.
 The Calgary theme with a cowboy hat swing set and Fort Calgary climber, completes the package.

 Bowness – Bowness Park – 8900 48 Ave.
 N.W.

-Coming in close behind is the new accessible playground at Bowness Park.
 One of Calgary’s most popular parks for years, now has an excellent playground as well.
 Younger kids will love the ramps and the train structure and older kids will love running up high on the bigger climber.
-Bowness Park is scheduled to fully reopen later this year.
-When it does Bowness Park will have many other great features including a wading pool and miniature train.
+Bowness Park is now fully reopened and also has many other great features including a wading pool and miniature ride on train.

 East Village – 7 Ave and 6 St SE